ParkinsonLab/Metatranscriptome-Workshop/README.md

 To help interpret our metatranscriptomic datasets from a functional perspective, we rely on mapping our data to functional networks such as metabolic pathways and maps of protein complexes.
 Here we will use the KEGG carbohydrate metabolism pathway.

 To begin, we need to first match our annotated genes the enzymes in the KEGG pathway.
 To do this, we will use Diamond to identify homologs of our genes/proteins from the SWISS-PROT database that have assigned enzyme functions.
 Diamond is a relatively coarse and straight forward way to annotate enzyme function by homology.
 We have chosen to use it here in order to avoid having to introduce additional tools.
-However, more robust methods for enzymatic function annotation exist in literature, such as our own probability desity based enzyme function annotation tool, [Detect] (https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btq266).
+However, more robust methods for enzymatic function annotation exist in literature, such as our own probability density based enzyme function annotation tool, [Detect] (https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btq266).

 ```
 mkdir -p dmnd_tmp